MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-This example generates a new object:
+These are the same expression, but the latter is a lambda style expression which some may find more readable.
+These example generates a new collection:

 ```
 where(json("{'name': 'jack', 'age': '15'}"), x, x.value == 'jack')
+where(json("{'name': 'jack', 'age': '15'}"), x=> x.value == 'jack')
 ```

 And returns the result **{'name': 'jack'}**.